 This policy applies to CAPE and any person providing services on our behalf.
 A copy of this policy is provided to any member or donor on request.

 What is personal information?

 Personal information means information about an identifiable individual.
 This includes an individual’s name, email address, home address, phone number, age, gender, marital or family status, and financial information including any bank account and/or credit card information, and identification number.

 What personal information do we collect?

-We collect only the personal information that we need for the purposes of providing services or responses to our members and/or donor, including personal information needed:
+We collect only the personal information that we need for the purposes of providing services or responses to our members and/or donors, including personal information needed:

 - To provide tax receipts and other relevant correspondence related to a donation;

-- To inform members and donors about the CAPE and/or CHEER’s research, education, advocacy and organizational efforts;
+- To inform members and donors about CAPE’s research, education, advocacy, and organizational efforts;

 - To keep members and donors informed about news related to the environment and health;